About Mānuka Vet®

 What's special about mānuka honey?

 However pure mānuka honey is also hard to obtain.
 For the bush to flower in the spring, conditions need to be right all year, so a good harvest is never guaranteed.
-And if it grows too closely to other flowering plants, the other pollen will dilute the mānuka content and reduce the honey's therapeutic benefits.
+And if it grows too closely to other flowering plants, the other pollen will dilute the mānuka content and reduce the honey's benefits.

 Mānuka Vet's honey is all pure and traceable, and all directly sourced from Māori landowners in the Taranaki region, so we know it possesses the properties that make it work.